 This Annual Report on Form 10-K contains certain forward looking statements regarding business strategies, market potential, future financial performance and other matters.
 The words "believe," "expect," "anticipate," "project" and similar expressions, among others, generally identify "forward looking statements," which speak only as of the date the statements were made.
 The matters discussed in these forward looking statements are subject to risks, uncertainties and other factors that could cause actual results to differ materially from those projected, anticipated or implied in the forward looking statements.
 In particular, information included under Item 1, "Business," Item 1A, "Risk Factors," and Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" contain forward looking statements.
 Where, in any forward looking statement, an expectation or belief as to future results or events is expressed, such expectation or belief is based on the current plans and expectations of AbbVie management and expressed in good faith and believed to have a reasonable basis, but there can be no assurance that the expectation or belief will result or be achieved or accomplished.
-Factors that could cause actual results or events to differ materially from those anticipated include the matters described under Item 1A, "Risk Factors" and Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-AbbVie does not undertake any obligation to update the forward-looking statements included in this Annual Report on Form 10-K to reflect events or circumstances after the date hereof, unless AbbVie is required by applicable securities law to do so.
+Factors" and Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+AbbVie does not undertake any obligation to update the forward-looking statement's Discussion and Analysis of Financial Condition and Results of Operations."
+AbbVie does not undertake any obligation to update the forward-looking statement's Discussion and Analysis of Financial Condition and Results of Operations."
+AbbVie does not undertake any obligation to update the forward-looking statement's nicluded in this Annual Report on Form 10-K to reflect events or circumstances after the date hereof, unless AbbVie is required by applicable securities law to do so.